natalia-czyzyk/reading-books-eu-habits/readme.md

-# Reading Habits in Europe – Tableau Dashboard
+# Reading Habits in the EU – Tableau Dashboard

 This project explores book reading habits across EU countries, with a focus on intensive readers (>10 books per year).
 It includes breakdowns by age, gender, and a dedicated focus on Poland.